mhalber/Lines/README.md

 <img src="screenshots/instancing_quad.png">
 </p>

 Three buffers are bound in total: one describing the actual quad (array + element buffer), and a buffer describing line geometry.
 In vertex shader, we get the attributes of endpoints and modify the quad positions accordingly.
+The idea behind this implementation is explained in [Instanced Line Rendering](https://wwwtyro.net/2019/11/18/instanced-lines.html)

 ### Texture Buffer lines
 This implementation renders the triangles out of thin air using `gl_VertexID`.
 We ask to render 2 triangles for each line segment and in the Vertex Buffer, based on 'gl_VertexID' we can sample appropriate positions from a texture buffer which stores our line locations.
 This implementation is loosely based on ideas presented in [OpenGL Blueprint Rendering](http://on-demand.gputechconf.com/gtc/2016/presentation/s6143-christoph-kubisch-blueprint-rendering.pdf)